Atomic Skills are the Prerequisite: When Reinforcement Learning Synthesizes Compositional Reasoning, and When It Only Amplifies: Introduction

+With controlled multi-hop QA pairs, we vary training strategies to identify the optimal settings for generalization (Figure~\ref{fig:main_figure}c).
+Our experiments uncover the \textit{SFT Generalization Paradox}: contrary to expectation, training directly on the composite target task via SFT fails to generalize out-of-distribution despite high in-distribution performance.
+However, RL resolves this paradox by acting as a powerful \textit{synthesizer} of reasoning skills---particularly in zero-shot where relation paths are entirely novel---\textit{provided the model first acquires sufficient atomic skills}.
+This challenges the view of RL as merely a probability amplifier, and suggests a scalable recipe: rather than collecting expensive complex reasoning traces, one can efficiently teach atomic skills via SFT and then leverage RL to unlock generalization for complex reasoning.
+We summarize our key contributions:

-$\bullet$ We formally define \textbf{Complementary Reasoning} and introduce a controlled dataset that decouples the complex ability into atomic Parametric and Contextual skills, enabling comprehensive evaluation of generalization levels (\textit{i.e.,} I.I.D., Composition, and Zero-shot).
-We provide sufficient training data for each skills to facilitate a systematic investigation of training strategies.
+$\bullet$ We define \textbf{{Complementary Reasoning}} and introduce a semantic-synthetic dataset that decouples reasoning into atomic Parametric and Contextual skills, enabling contamination-free evaluation that mirrors real-world CL and RAG bottlenecks.

-$\bullet$ We provide empirical evidence that while Supervised Fine-Tuning (SFT) is sufficient for memorizing distributions, Reinforcement Learning (RL) is essential for generalization, specifically enabling the model to tackle Zero-shot relational combinations that SFT fails to resolve.
+$\bullet$ We provide empirical evidence that while SFT drives memorization, RL is essential for generalization, specifically to the structural unseen zero-shot combinations that SFT fails to resolve.

-$\bullet$ We uncover a fundamental prerequisite for RL generalization: RL effectively composes new skills \textit{only when the base model possesses sufficient atomic capabilities}.
-We show that a model SFT on atomic skills (\sftatomic) gains significantly more from subsequent RL on complementary tasks than SFT directly on complementary data (\sftcomp) regardless of the amount of data.
+$\bullet$ We uncover a prerequisite for RL generalization: RL synthesizes new complex skills \textbf{only when the base model possesses sufficient atomic skills}, vastly and efficiently outperforming direct SFT on composite data, regardless of data amount.

-$\bullet$ We demonstrate that when reaching the prerequisite, RL does not merely amplify existing behaviors but actively composes learned atomic skills into new complex reasoning strategies, challenging the view that RL is solely a probability amplifier.

-Our findings suggest a scalable path for training reasoning LLMs: rather than collecting expensive complex reasoning traces for extensive RL, one can focus on efficiently teaching the model sufficient fundamental atomic skills via SFT, and then leverage RL to unlock the generalization required for complex reasoning.